My WHY Behind The Art of the Consult

 THE ART OF THE CONSULT was born.

-I created a Skin Concerns Intake Forms and a Skincare Regimen Recommendation Funnel that put my personal mode of operation, the one I had been so successful with, onto paper.
+Creating the Skin Concerns Intake Forms and the Skincare Regimen Recommendation Funnel put my personal mode of operation, the one I had been so successful with, onto paper.

 Here’s the truth: patients are already spending the money.